Author Archives: Michael

 Behind The Scene: Exclusive Author Commentary on Toxxic by Jane Hennigan

-Hello and welcome to this Behind the Scene post here on Track of Words – I’m joined today by Jane Hennigan, with an excerpt from her upcoming science fiction novel Toxxic (out on the 12th of March 2024, via Angry Robot) alongside an exclusive commentary on the subject of sequels and narrators.
+Hello and welcome to this Behind the Scene post here on Track of Words – I’m joined today by Jane Hennigan, with an excerpt from her new science fiction novel Toxxic (out now via Angry Robot) alongside an exclusive commentary on the subject of sequels and narrators.
 The follow-up to 2023’s Moths – “a thrilling dystopia, in turns heart-breaking and heart-pounding”, Toxxicextends the world and the story of Moths, exploring the nature of gender roles and feminism through warm characters in difficult circumstances.”
 It sounds fantastic, and Jane’s commentary offers a fascinating insight into the thought that goes into a book long before an author actually starts writing – really interesting stuff whether you’re a reader, writer or both!

 Continue reading